-Grease gun is a device that simplifies the process of applying grease by allowing you to pump grease in measured quantities to the required areas.
+Grease guns simplify the process of applying grease to machinery parts.
+It allows you to pump grease in measured quantities to the required areas.
 It is used in garages, workshops and even farms to lubricate machines, vehicles and equipment.

 Whether you’re an experienced maintenance person or an amateur who’s just stepping into the world of equipment maintenance, a grease gun will make your job a lot easier.
 Anyone who has ever owned a grease gun will agree that it makes the job of lubrication a lot easier than manual labor.

 However with lots of models available in the market decorated with many marketing jargons it is very difficult to find a grease gun that suites your needs.
 It is easy find one which is quiet cheap and another that is expensive while failing to see any notable difference between them.

 That’s why I made a list of the best grease guns here;

 |Warranty||3-Year Parts Warranty||1 Year warranty on Material and Workmanship.||Limited Lifetime Warranty|